-Why is Virginia known to be one of the nation’s most haunted states?
+Why is Virginia one of the Nation’s Most Haunted States?

 Spooky Happenings

-There are a lot of rankings out there, but the problem is that few stem from reputable sources.
-The so called “hauntings” of many locations are simply based on urban legend and third party claims.
+There are many rankings out there, but the problem is that few stem from reputable sources.
+The so-called “hauntings” of many locations are based on urban legend and third-party claims.
 Even stories from locals are not always reliable.
-People tend to over exaggerate and embellish stories in order to scare listeners.
+People tend to overexaggerate and embellish stories to scare listeners.

-Finally, someone decided that horror hunters need a directory of locations that’s well curated, in-depth, and accurate.
+Finally, someone decided that horror hunters need a well-curated, in-depth, and accurate directory of locations.
 Presented here are Virginia’s Top 25 Most Haunted Places, as ranked by Colonial Ghosts.
-Know that their recommendations are for true fear fans only – to be included on this list, a site had to have paranormal activities well documented.
+Know that their recommendations are for true fear fans only—to be included on this list, a site had to have well-documented paranormal activities.

 Ready for the countdown?
 Here are the 25 most haunted places in Virginia